apache/jackrabbit-oak/doc/nodestate.md

 The above design principles are reflected in the `NodeState` interface in the `org.apache.jackrabbit.oak.spi.state` package of oak-core.
-The interface consits of three sets of methods:
+The interface consists of three sets of methods:

   * Methods for accessing properties
   * Methods for accessing child nodes